 The Real Estate Board of New York (REBNY), a real estate trade association, released a comprehensive report on New York City’s residential market for the third calendar quarter.
 The findings illustrate strong volume growth as well as modest price increases.
 We examine the report, which is chock full of details, and present the relevant results to our readership.

-Citywide, the number of homes sold increased 28% this quarter compared to a year ago, to 14,073.
+Citywide, the number of homes sold increased by 28% this quarter compared to a year ago, to 14,073.
 Meanwhile, the average price rose 3%, year-over-year, to $806,000.
 The total consideration increased by almost 32%, to $11.3 billion.
 In a sign the high-end real estate is strong, the number of homes sold with a price tag of over $10 million rose to 34 this quarter, up from 27 a year ago.

 The REBNY has heard the strength in the residential market is derived from a recent rise in mortgage rates, which may have taken some buyers off the fence in their decision to buy a home.
-Meanwhile, with mortgage rates near historic lows, buying a home should remain an attractive option into next quarter, the REBNY believes.
+Meanwhile, with mortgage rates near historic lows, buying a home should remain an attractive option into the next quarter, the REBNY believes.
 New developments and residential rents that have not declined should keep potential buyers interested, with the latter giving a financial incentive to becoming a homeowner.

 We now turn to two boroughs with the most relevance to our clientele, Manhattan, and Brooklyn.